Introduction to Linear Algebra for Engineers

 serves to introduce linear algebra.
 Mathematical abstraction is linked to

 practical engineering-graphic applications.
-Tools of linear algebra are
+Tools of linear algebra are introduced to

-facilitate the analysis of engineering designs, as well as for the preparation
+facilitate the analysis of engineering designs, as well as for the preparation of design

 data for the transformation to computer-controlled manufacture.
 Eigen Values and